AvadoDServer/avado-docs/content/packages/prysm-validator.md

 Once you have extracted the zip file, open it and view the contents.
 You will find two json files titled deposit_data-### and keystore-m_###, and two plain text files titled mnemonic and password.

+{{< hint type=danger >}}
-> It is very important that you backup the textfiles containing your mnemonic and password for the keystore file.
+It is very important that you backup the textfiles containing your mnemonic and password for the keystore file.
 The mnemonic is the ONLY way that you will be able to withdraw your stake from the contract down the raod when withdrawals are functional in Phase 2 so treat it very carefully!
 How you store this information is your responsibility and it is strongly recommended that you store it offline in cold storage.
 Remember, paper backups are your friend. **WRITE DOWN YOUR MNEMONIC PHRASE AND KEYSTORE PASSWORD!** If you lose it, no none will be able to help you and you will lose access to your funds.

-{.is-danger}
+{{< /hint >}}

 You can view a transcript of the logs from the key generator as Leslie the Rhino helped to generate your keys by clicking on `show a transcript of key generation`